EmilHvitfeldt/smltar/docs/06_ml_regression.md

 <p>This result is not generalizable to all data sets and contexts, but the approach outlined in this section <strong>is</strong> generalizable.</p>
 </div>

 This approach can be used to compare different lexicons and find the best one for a specific data set and model.
-Notice how the results for smart and stopword-iso are worse than removing no stopwords at all (remember that the RMSE was 15.6 years in Section \@ref(firstregressionevaluation)).
-This indicates that removing a small stop word list is a good choice.
+Notice how the results all stop word lexicons are worse than removing no stopwords at all (remember that the RMSE was 15.9 years in Section \@ref(firstregressionevaluation)).
+This indicates that, for this particular data set, removing even a small stop word list is not a great choice.

-This increase in performance isn't huge, but removing stop words isn't computationally slow or difficult so the cost for this improvement is low.
+When removing stop words does appear to help a model, it's good to know that removing stop words isn't computationally slow or difficult so the cost for this improvement is low.

-## Case study: varying n-grams
+## Case study: varying n-grams {#casestudyngrams}

 Each model trained so far in this chapter has involved single words or _unigrams_, but using n-grams (Section \@ref(tokenizingngrams)) can integrate different kinds of information into a model.
 Bigrams and trigrams (or even higher order n-grams) capture concepts that span single words, as well as effects from word order, that can be predictive.